 3. How would you describe Churchill’s childhood?
 (T) Are childhood experiences genuinely formative?
 (E) What is the evidence?

 “Our preparations were by no means completed when the fateful hour struck and the Governess was due to arrive.
 I did what so many oppressed peoples have done in similar circumstances: I took to the woods.
 I hid in the extensive shrubberies . . .”
 (1930)

 4. What are the strengths and weaknesses of the kind of “traditional” education (for the times) that Churchill experienced?
 What did he gain from his formal education and how far was he self-taught?
 (T) What is the ideal education?
 (E)

 “The empires of the future are the empires of the mind.”

-5. Who influenced Churchill's life and thought?
-(T) How might one identify the key influences on the life of an historical figure?
+5. Who influenced Churchill’s life and thought?
+(T) How might one identify the key influences on the life of a historical figure?
 (E) Is it important to do so?
 Why or why not?

 “Almost the chief mystery of life is what makes one do things.”
 (1931)

 6. Was Churchill an indispensable leader in 1940?
 (T) Is it possible for an individual to change the course of major events?
 How?
 (E)